Pyrolysis Plant FAQ

 Cost & Investment

 Yes, pyrolysis plants are profitable when properly designed and managed.
 Revenue comes from tipping fees for waste processing, sale of pyrolysis oil (used as fuel or chemical feedstock), carbon black, steel wire (from tires), and process gas.
 ISCC Plus certification can further increase oil prices through sustainability credits.
+See our ROI calculator to model profitability for your specific project.

 Technology & Process